 Qián Huáng

-Qián Huáng:a herbalist of the Qing dynasty, he believes that Zhongjing's prescriptions are accurate and later's could not pass over it, while Wang Shuhe's order of compilation, Cheng Wuji's annotations, are attached with their intentions and lose the original meaning of Zhongjing, he is the author of the book Shang Han Shuo Yuan Ji (the Origin Tracing of the Treatise on Cold-induced Diseases).
+Qián Huáng: a herbalist of the Qing dynasty, he believed that Zhongjing's prescriptions were accurate and no one could surpass them.
+However, he thought that Wang Shuhe's order of compilation and Cheng Wuji's annotations were attached to their own intentions and lost the original meaning of Zhongjing.
+He is the author of the book Shang Han Shuo Yuan Ji (The Origin Tracing of the Treatise on Cold-induced Diseases).

 Zhèng Chóngguāng